It is recommended that threadlocker be used on all bolts to ensure the nuts don't come loose due to vibrations while driving.

-Mount the brackets to your fairing and center the fairing on your roof so you can mark where the brackets will need to go through the metal air dam on the front bottom portion of the rack.
-You will have to use a dremel or other tool to cut two slots in the front air dam so the mounting brackets can slide through.
-Once this is done slide the brackets through the slots and secure on the other side with a bolt and locking nut or an L bracket that would need to be bolted to the air dam as well.
+Mount the brackets to your fairing and center the fairing on your roof so you can mark where the two pre-bent brackets meet the metal air dam on the front bottom portion of the rack.
+You will have to drill two holes to mount these brackets.
+Once this is done you can set the two side brackets on the bottom front corners of the rack by drilling two holes and bolting them on.
+Loctite is always recommended or lock nuts.

 The side brackets will need to be attached to the bottom of the rack by lining them up and drilling a hole to secure with a bolt and locking nut.